mullenlucas/mullenlucas/README.md

 - [Progressive Rock Fictional Concert](https://github.com/mullenlucas/prog-rock-concert-sched)
   - A fictitious rock-concert schedule website which describes the activities taken place on such concert.
 Built with vanilla JavaScript.
 - [Portfolio](https://github.com/mullenlucas/portfolio_main)
   - A portfolio replica template.
-This project is meant to replicate another portfolio template as close as possible, so as to practice general html and CSS funcitonalities.
+This project replicates another portfolio template as close as possible, so as to practice general html and CSS funcitonalities.
 Built only with html and CSS
 - [To-do list - Vanilla JS](https://github.com/mullenlucas/todo-list)
-  - This application is meant to track which tasks are pending and which are completed, updating the list when the user completes certain tasks.
+  - This application tracks which tasks are pending and which are completed, updating the list when the user completes certain tasks.
 Built with vanilla JavaScript using ES6 modules.
 - [Leaderboard](https://github.com/mullenlucas/leaderboard)
   - A leaderboard app that pulls from the Leaderboard API service that allows users to track marked scores.
 Built with vanilla JavaScript using asynchronous functions.
 - [Awesome books](https://github.com/mullenlucas/awesome-books)